|Offered:||Every other academic year, even years|

-The program is an inter-disciplinary and in-depth study of a broad range of academic subjects examined within a political context.
+The program is an interdisciplinary and in-depth study of a broad range of academic subjects examined within a political context.
 Learning takes place in the classroom, but more importantly, in the rich historical, artistic, cultural and political environment of the nation’s capital.
-Students focus on:
+During the semester in D.C., students focus on:

-Requirements Fulfilled: This program fulfills the 4-credit Creative Arts requirement.
-Participation in the Washington D.C. program does not fulfill the International Studies general education requirement.
+Requirements Fulfilled: ART 204 fulfills the 4-credit Creative Arts general education requirements.
+POLS 309 and POLS 353 may be applied to the Political Science major or minor.
+Participation in the Washington D.C. program does not fulfill the 8-credit International Studies general education requirement.

 Theoretical foundations of national government and analysis of its congressional, presidential, administrative, and judicial structures.
 Specific public policies examined to understand the interaction of interest groups, political parties, research institutes, media, and public opinion with these structures.

 Opportunity for students to put academic concepts and techniques to work in the marketplace.
 Specific activities vary; students will be placed with congressional offices, executive agencies, interest groups, think tanks, etc.

 Art 204: History of American Art (4 credits)

 History of American art and architecture from the colonial period until the Great Depression.
 How social concerns were represented in the arts, including formative debates about nation, identity, environment, and industrialization.
 Special emphasis given to art that can be viewed within Washington, D.C., and its environs.

 Political Science 309: American Political Thought (4 credits)

 The evolution of political ideas from the pre-revolutionary era through the founding period, Civil War, early 20th century, and New Deal, up to present divisions between “liberals,” “conservatives,” and other contemporary political orientations.